 Crazy that pyrite is even harder than platinum.

 Which I’m sure is a surprise to many people.

 So if it’s that hard, then why isn’t fools gold used in jewelry today?
 It’s a good question, but when you think about how brittle pyrite is, you’ll see that jewelry doesn’t make the cut.
 The cleavage lines and fracture points makes it so fragile that you can’t set it without crushing it into pieces.
 Sad, but true!

 So you see…

-You can still get lucky with it though, because Pyrite may still contain small percentages of “Real Gold!”
-How exciting!
-Does it make you want to run out and stock up on it?
-I hope not!
+You can still get lucky with it though, because pyrite may still contain small percentages of ‘real gold‘.
+Does that make you want to run out and stock up?
+Maybe…?